 Cyclical Ketogenic Diet aka CKD

 The cyclical ketogenic diet helps to maintain a good diet and to promote weight loss, providing energy for physical exercise.
-In the cyclic ketogenic diet, there are periods of low carbohydrate intake and high consumption of proteins and fats.
+In the CKD, there are periods of low carbohydrate intake and high consumption of proteins and fats.
 On the other hand, there are also times where the opposite happens: diet rich in carbohydrates and protein and low in fat.

 There are multiple variations of this type of diet, but the most used is the following:

 - 5 or 6 days of low carbohydrate consumption

 - 1 or 2 days of high carbohydrate consumption (usually during weekends, starting on Friday night)

 Foods like sweets, ice creams, cakes and other sugar-rich products continue to be off the menu.
 The idea here is to replenish the glycogen in the muscles.
 That way you can more easily face another week of training.